👥 222 job seekers have signed up so far.

 Turning down a $360k Google software engineer offer

 I'd been at Microsoft until a couple of months before I started looking seriously.
 There was the return-to-office mandate, work that didn't interest me, leadership I'd lost faith in, and on-call rotations that were starting to affect my health.
 Eventually it all added up to a clear decision to leave.
 I didn't rush into applying everywhere, though.
 I spent two weeks getting my LeetCode back up first, focusing on the patterns that reliably come up at the top companies: dynamic programming, graph traversal, system design.
 It's not enjoyable, but I'd done it before and knew what to expect.
 I only applied to a handful of companies, all through their career sites.
 Google was one of them.
 I applied directly through the website and heard back quicker than I thought I would.
 To my surprise, they skipped the phone screen and put me straight into a virtual onsite.
 Five interviews in one long day: coding rounds, system design, and a behavioral one.
 The interviewers were sharp and the questions were hard.
 I felt okay about most of it but left unsure, which is pretty much how everyone feels after a Google loop.
 Forty-two days after I applied, the offer showed up: over $360,000 in total comp for the first year, a hybrid role out of Seattle.
 And I turned it down.
 It wasn't that anything was wrong with it; it was a serious number and I respected it.
-But I had other offers that came out ahead once I actually ran the math, and honestly, I'd stopped seeing Google as the automatic top pick it used to be.
+But I had other offers that came out ahead once I actually ran the math, and I'd stopped seeing Google as the automatic top pick it used to be.
 The pay isn't the industry leader anymore, the path for internal growth felt less clear than it did five years ago, and at least one other company offered better benefits and a team I'd clicked with during the process.
-Saying no to a $360k Google offer still feels strange to write down, let alone to have done.
-But I'd left Microsoft because the environment was wrong for me, and taking a big-name logo over a better fit would've just been the same mistake again.
-Where I actually spend my days matters more than the brand on my badge.
+I'd left Microsoft because the environment was wrong for me.
+Taking the Google offer would have been the same mistake.

 Cold outreachFull-timeHybrid